-“…it becomes necessary to fall back on obvious Republican-bashing and villainy role-calls [and] these are amusing but lacking in any real depth.”
+“This lack of coherence…makes it necessary to fall back on obvious Republican-bashing and villainy role-calls [and] these are amusing but lacking in any real depth.”

 “VICE is a blunt object aspiring to be a precise satirical scalpel.”